Uranium in Mongolia

 Parliament also passed legislation regarding the re-registration of existing exploration and mining licences.
 Existing licence holders had to apply to the State Administrative Authority by 15 November 2009 and comply with all of the conditions and requirements set out in the Nuclear Energy Law, including acceptance of the state’s 34% or 51% share participation in the licence holder.

 A new law on Radiation Protection and Safety was enacted in 2001, replacing 1977 and 1983 provisions.

 The final intergovernmental agreement to set up the Dornod Uranium LLC joint venture was signed on 25 August 2009 and ratified by the Duma in 2010.
 In January 2010 an economic protocol related to this was signed.
-The joint venture is to be relieved from taxes and other compulsory payments imposed by Mongolian legislation, because Russian labour is to be used initially.
+The joint venture was to be relieved from taxes and other compulsory payments imposed by Mongolian legislation, because Russian labour was to be used initially.